Jang Keun-suk: 2009–2013: Overseas popularity

 Jang then worked with TV director Yoon Seok-ho on the melodrama series Love Rain, in which he and costar Im Yoon-ah played dual roles in the 1970s and 2012.
 The drama garnered much positive overseas interest and was sold to Japan for $10 million, the second highest price for a KBS drama at the time, partly due to Jang's popularity.

-In 2013, Jang starred in another series adapted from a manhwa, Pretty Man opposite IU.
+In 2013, Jang starred in another series adapted from a manhwa, Bel Ami opposite IU.

 2015: Scandal and hiatus, directorial debut

 Jang filmed the reality show Three Meals a Day: Fishing Village with Cha Seung-won and Yoo Hae-jin, which was supposed to air in January 2015.
 However, due to a refuted tax evasion controversy in which a fine was paid of ₩10 billion (US$9.27 million) for his agency under-reporting taxes led to him dropping out of the program.
 He had previously been involved in similar rumors in October 2014 (though the rumor was denied).
 Jang was eventually found not guilty of tax evasion as his agency had made an unintentional accounting mistake, but made a decision to leave the program and his scenes were edited out.
 He went on a hiatus in Korea after that, and focused largely on overseas activities.

 That same year, Jang launched his directorial debut with the short film Camp, participating in the planning and directing stages in collaboration with director Yoon Hong-seung.
 Filmed in Jeju Island, Camp captures events that occur during Jang's attempts to film wild animals in the mountains as a documentary director.
 It topped the weekly film section of the Oricon Chart.

 He expressed his desire to be recognized as an actor in Korea again, saying that "You may be a Hallyu star, but without a domestic base, it can feel empty."
 He announced that he will be selecting an "aggressive" range of movies and TV series to work on in 2016.